Ancurio/mkxp/README.md

 This is a fork of mkxp intended to be a little more than just a barebones recreation of RPG Maker.
 The original goal was successfully running games based on Pokemon Essentials, which is notoriously dependent on Windows APIs.
 I'd consider that mission accomplished.

+It supports Windows, Linux and both Intel and Apple Silicon versions of macOS.

 I'd highly recommend [checking the gitbook](https://roza-gb.gitbook.io/mkxp-z) for more information than this readme contains.

+Releases are [here](https://gitlab.com/mkxp-z/mkxp-z/-/releases).
+Requirements for running them are Windows 8.1+, Ubuntu 18.04+ (Fedora and Manjaro releases that age or newer *should* also be fine), or macOS 10.12+.

 ## Bindings
 Bindings provide the glue code for an interpreted language environment to run game scripts in. mkxp-z focuses on MRI and as such the mruby and null bindings are not included.